About Us & FAQs

 Training Peaks can be as simple or as in-depth as you want it to be.
 It can be used on PC, Mac, smart phones and tablets and even directly on your training devices!

-You can simply choose to view and record your training via the calendar, and drag and drop workouts within a week to suit your availability.
+You can simply view and record your workouts in a Calendar view.
 Or if you’re an analytical person then Training Peaks has a wealth of functions that enable you to track your training progress.
 You can click on a completed workout and view your route, heart rate, power and pace data in relation to your personal Training Zones.
 Or you can use metrics such as Training Stress Score, Intensity Factor and Variability Index to monitor your fatigue and intensity.
 There is also a “Dashboard” function where you can view a wealth of graphs and tables showing how you’re progressing over time, such as the Performance Management Chart.

 As coaches, Training Peaks enables us to offer you in-depth training plans, in a way that other formats (like PDF) do not facilitate.